PhilipJADunn/ecs-rds-api-gw/README.md

 ## Terraform

 I Will outline how I have built Terraform here and below with each module specifically, I opted for modules for reusability and maintainability.
-You'll note that we don't have a parent/child module setup, while I do like this setup as it makes using outputs and data easier there are also drawbacks, such as a complexity, if you aren't careful then these can get complex quite quickly where you can end up creating a dependency that may cause some issues down the line.
+You'll note that we don't have a parent/child module setup, while I do like this setup as it makes using outputs and data easier there are also drawbacks, such as complexity, if you aren't careful then these can get complex quite quickly where you can end up creating a dependency that may cause some issues down the line.

 terraform_remote_state can be very useful for pulling in the information required.